 To make the most of the Shiatsu rest or take it easy after the treatment

 Healing reactions caused by the release of toxins or emotions may be experienced

 Drink plenty of water to flush out any toxins released

-If you are need to ask a question then please LINKS PAGE.
+If you are ready to book or need to ask a question then please get in touch.